-As we move into summer entertaining, one of my favorite elements to add to any party is custom glassware.
+As I move into summer entertaining, one of my favorite elements to add to any party is custom glassware.
 I love planning themed cocktails for parties, and by adding a personal touch to my glasses I wow my guests with my Pinterest-worthy drinks.
-Using Cricut Premium Vinyl and a fabulous pineapple design that is included in the Martha Stewart bundle, I created a set of gold pineapple drinking glasses for an upcoming summer pool party I’m hosting.
+Using Cricut Premium Vinyl and a fabulous pineapple that is included in the Martha Stewart exclusive designs in Cricut Design Space, I created a set of gold pineapple drinking glasses for an upcoming summer pool party.
+Keep reading for this easy Cricut Vinyl project tutorial (and check out some of the other easy DIY party supplies that use Cricut vinyl!)

 This post and the photos within it may contain affiliate links.
 If you make a purchase through one or more of the links, I may receive a small commission at no extra cost to you.